 The demand for legal document preparations exists because of the challenges associated with preparations.
 Loan modifications are tricky, and many people do not have the time or information to

 properly make the modifications themselves.
-Moreover, legal documents must be compliant to all of the rules and regulations associated with them – both federal and non-federal.
+Moreover, legal documents must be compliant with all of the rules and regulations associated with them – both federal and non-federal.

 Common mortgage loan modification violations include: